 - Whichever the court decides on will be based on the best interests of the child/ren.

 Parenting time, which used to be referred to as ‘access’ is the amount of time each parent spends individually with their child.
-Arrangements for parenting time can be agreed upon in parenting plans, mediation reports, separation agreements, or court orders.
+Arrangements for parenting time can be agreed upon in parenting plans, family mediation reports, separation agreements, or court orders.
 It is always best to try to resolve parenting time issues without seeking the assistance of the court, however, in some circumstances this may not be possible.
 If that is the case, an application can be brought to the court for this purpose.

 Best Interest of the Child – How Parenting Time is Determined: